-Example reactconf.pl Output
+Example reactconf.pl Interactive-Mode Output

-Following is an example reactconf.pl output.
+Following is an example reactconf.pl output in interactive mode.
 The script modifies the bootcpusets based on the CPUs provided and changes the append value for the default entry in /etc/elilo.conf on Altix systems and /boot/grub/menu.lst on Altix XE systems.
 (The script output also contains information currently contained in the /etc/elilo.conf file, such as comments.)